How to Work with Document Tabs in Google Apps Script

 const collectTabs = (tabs = []) => {

-tabs.forEach((tab) => {
+tabs.forEach(tab => {

 if (tab.getType() === DocumentApp.TabType.DOCUMENT_TAB) {